rahulrox9/RahulS_MAPClean/README.md

  ```
 Cluster <cluster identifier>: filled <number of pixels filled>/<total number of pixels in cluster>
  ```
-- Only clusters where at least 10 holes are filled are displayed.
+- Only clusters where at least 10 connected holes exist are displayed.
 - For large datasets, the output is captured using MATLAB `diary` and exported to text files for later review.

 ## Contributing